The DAR, founded in 1890, is a volunteer women's service organization

 The members meet once a month, September through May.
 Guests

 are welcome.
 Please contact us for more information regarding the Taneycomo Chapter, meeting

 time and place and upcoming programs of interest.

 To determine if your ancestor may be a proven Patriot of the Revolutionary War, visit the Genealogical Research System patriot look-up, a free service offered through the National Society Daughters of the American Revolution.
 Contact our chapter for assistance, or more information regarding our programs and activities.

-Site by Paula Clyma, volunteer webdesigner, MSSDAR VIS Committee.
+Site by Paula Clyma, VIS volunteer webdesigner, MSSDAR Volunteer Information Specialists Committee.
 Contact the Webmaster.